siegwuwu/CS5001-Final/README.md

 2022-11-24,20309.199219,20386.699219,20309.199219,20344.099609,20344.099609,88111700
 2022-11-25,20348.900391,20446.300781,20342.199219,20383.800781,20383.800781,157063000
 ```
 The first line is the header separated by commas.
-The 'Date' column and at least one price category in the columns beside it are required.
+The 'Date' column and at least one type of price in the columns beside it are required.
 The data point in each line should start with the date in the form of YYYY-MM-DD.

-The program will prompt the user to enter the start and end date of the analysis, the price category to run the analysis on, and the number of days of the SMA.
+The program will then prompt the user to enter the start and end date of the analysis, the type of price to run the analysis on (typically, 'Close' is used for SMA analysis), and the number of days of the SMA.

 ```
 Please enter the start date of analysis in the format of YYYY-MM-DD:2022-12-01